Creditors of Bulgarian telco Vivacom agree sale terms

-SOFIA (Reuters) - Bulgarian lender Corporate Commercial Bank (CCBank) CORP.BB and Russian peer VTB Bank (VTBR.MM) are set to take over debt-ridden Bulgarian telecoms company Vivacom BTCC.BG, CCBank said on Friday.
+SOFIA, July 20 (Reuters) - Bulgarian lender Corporate Commercial Bank (CCBank) and Russian peer VTB Bank are set to take over debt-ridden Bulgarian telecoms company Vivacom, CCBank said on Friday.

-There have been several failed attempts to restructure and sell Vivacom, which has debts of more than 1.65 billion euros ($2 billion) from a 2007 buyout by AIG (AIG.N), which has since sold it on.
+There have been several failed attempts to restructure and sell Vivacom, which has debts of more than 1.65 billion euros ($2 billion) from a 2007 buyout by AIG, which has since sold it on.

 “The tie-up between CCBank and VTB Capital was picked as preferred buyer by the senior creditors’ committee,” Tsvetan Vasilev, chairman of the supervisory board of CCBank, told Bulgarian newspaper Capital Daily.
 “But many details are yet to clarified.”